nathanlesage/cv/README.md

 ![CV.png](CV.png)

 While I never especially liked Microsoft Word, I was especially annoyed by it after many years of exclusively writing in Markdown when I had to use it because I had no CV template set up but was under the pressure of a deadline.
-Several times throughout the process of having to write a CV from scratch in Word the thought did occur to me to murder something.

-This is why I decided that a much better method for my own piece of mind would be to finally take the challenge upon me to create my very own CV template, which you can find in this repository.
+Several times throughout the process of writing that CV from scratch in Word the thought did occur to me to murder something.
+Because such thoughts are never good for one's blood pressure, I finally took the challenge to create my very own CV template, which you can find in this repository.

 [Take me right to the instructions](#how-to-use)!